A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

 Eq.~\ref{eq:peak2} approaches 1 in the limit of negligible mirror losses, when $\ell \ll T$.
 Wave interference can therefore lead to perfect resonant transmission of light through the cavity as evidenced in Fig.~\ref{fig:emptycavity}a.
 Perfect resonant transmission through the structure occurs despite the high reflectivity of each cavity mirror in isolation; such is the emergent (seemingly magical) behavior of optical cavities.

 \textbf{\textit{Intracavity field enhancement.}} Wave interference also leads to circulating intracavity fields that can be much higher in intensity than the incident field.
-On resonance, the circulating intracavity field, $I_C(\tilde\nu, z)/I_0$, has contributions from both forward- and backward-propagating traveling waves and therefore manifests as a standing wave along the longitudinal cavity $z$ axis.
+The circulating intracavity field for a resonant cavity mode, $I_C(\tilde\nu_m, z)/I_0$, has contributions from both forward- and backward-propagating traveling waves and therefore manifests as a standing wave along the longitudinal cavity $z$ axis.